Shakira Baker: 2014–23

-Baker then incurred a knee injury early in 2014 from which she recovered in time to be named in the Black Ferns squad to the 2014 Women's Rugby World Cup.
+Baker then ruptured her anterior cruciate ligament (ACL) early in 2014 from which she recovered in time to be named in the Black Ferns squad to the 2014 Women's Rugby World Cup.

 Baker was selected for the New Zealand women's sevens team to the 2016 Summer Olympics.
 In 2022, she was named as a non-travelling reserve for the Black Ferns Sevens squad to the Commonwealth Games in Birmingham.

 In December 2022, She was confirmed as one of three final signings for Hurricanes Poua for the 2023 Super Rugby Aupiki season.